How We Found Our First 30 Clients

 That said, my goal is to create a profitable lifestyle business here, so growth isn’t everything.

-We still have a lot of opportunities to add value for our clients by offering SEO keyword research, social media collateral, and video content later this year.
+We still have a lot of opportunities to add value for our clients.
+This year, we started offering SEO keyword research, social media collateral, and a developer relations career platform.
 While doing all these things at scale will present new challenges, I’m really excited about figuring each of them out the way we’ve figured out written content at Draft.dev.